metagen/EEBIIC/README.md

 ### Pre-calculation

-Before using eebiic, you have to calculate the event interval.
+Before using eebiic, you have to calculate the event interval if you only have count data ([tidy data format](https://www.jstatsoft.org/article/view/v059i10)).
 See test files in /eebiic/tests/data/test_c2i.
 These counts file can be converted and summarized to a single stacking table by

 ```bash